ERPGulf/Bahrain_vat/README.md

 ![image-20210819233839064](README.assets/image-20210819233839064.png)

 Use the Item Tax Templates in the Sales and Purchase Invoice.
-The data should result in a similar KSA VAT Report
+The data should result in a similar BAHRAIN VAT Report

 ![image-20210819235844178](README.assets/image-20210819235844178.png)